The American Medical Association

 The Video Container

-The last components we worked on were components users would interact with.
-Specifically we create a ratings module, a commenting module, a jump navigation, the search bar and the results pattern.
-Each of these components, except for the jump navigation took it’s own sprint.
-When we were finished with those components we moved onto the connecting pieces, like the navigation experience, and our senior designer, Allison, worked on the landing page.
+To support the media containers, we designed a ratings module, a commenting module, a jump navigation, the search bar and the search results pattern.
+When we were finished with those components, we moved on to the connecting pieces, like the navigation experience.
+And the senior designer on my team, Allison, worked on the landing page.

 The Outcome